ScaleTrains.com (China) EMD SD40-2

 For the DCC-equipped models, some CV tweaking may be necessary in order to achieve optimum performance.
 Out of the box, mine exhibited a very slight stutter at speed step 1 (IE, it wouldn't maintain a consistant speed).
 So, I performed a CV54 "BEMF auto tune" (set CV54 to 0 and then hit F1), which smoothed things right out.
 Another option would be to lower the value of CV56 (default setting is 255) to reduce the amount of BEMF influence over the speed.
 Yet another option to adjust BEMF would be to increase the value of CV52 from its default setting of 15.
 Between those three CVs, it should be possible to address any BEMF-related glitches that might arise.

 OK, so let's talk about that fuel tank.
-Whether by accident or by foolish design, STC wound up mounting the fuel tank mere molecules away from the rails.
+Due to problems with the chassis paint and the fuel tank screws, the fuel tanks wound up sitting mere molecules away from the rails on the first production run of these models.
 I mean honestly, you'd be hard pressed to slide a piece of paper underneath that tank -

 But this is prototypical, right?
 Uh no, sorry Charlie, not even close!